 All courtrooms are capable of telephonic conference, additionally, all District courtrooms can hold a video conference.

 If you or your client wish to appear in court via video conference, you must contact chambers for approval.
 Once you have received approval, contact Courtroom Technology to receive information on how to connect.
-Video conferencing can be provided in magistrate courtrooms with the approval from chambers and requires at least 48-hour notice to the Courtroom Technology department
+Video conferencing can be provided in Magistrate Judge Courtrooms with the approval from chambers and requires at least 48-hour notice to the Courtroom Technology department

 Priority is given to matters pending in the Southern District, but Courtroom Technology can assist in matters pending in other District Courts depending on availability.